fdietz/vue_components_book_manuscript/5-headless-components.md

 Headless components aim for maximum flexibility by completely separating the logic from the rendering.
 This is especially useful when a component contains a large amount of business logic.

-Let's look into a typical example made famous by [Kent Dodds](https://kentcdodds.com/) when he introduced these concepts more deeply in the context of React where render props are used for similar problems.
+Let's look into a typical example made famous by [Kent Dodds](https://kentcdodds.com/) when he introduced these concepts more deeply in the context of React where render props are used for similar use cases.

 ## The Toggle Component

-The `Toggle` component encapsulates logic to toggle a `Boolean` state useful for various kinds of scenarios including switch components, expand/collapse scenarios, etc.
+The `Toggle` component encapsulates logic to toggle a `Boolean` state useful for various kinds of scenarios including switch components, expand/collapse scenarios, accordions, etc.

-The usage of a component can be best used to figure out the component requirements:
+Sometimes it helps to figure out the component requirements when fleshing out first how the component will be used:

 ```html
 <Toggle @change="handleChange">